 Lots of kids want to start their own business, but don’t know where to start.

 And while most parents know the basics, kids often want to learn on their own, without hearing lectures from mom and dad.

 That’s where books can help.
 The following is a list of books that provide kids with the basics they need to understand business principles, generate business ideas, and understand what it takes to move their idea to the next level.

 While each book contains information helpful to kid and teen entrepreneurs, each book also has their own take on the subject and way of presenting information.
 Some tell stories while others are more lessons based.
 And a few books go beyond entrepreneurship to discuss money management.

-The Best Books for Kid and Teen Entrepreneurs
+The Best Books for Kids and Teens to Learn Entrepreneurship

 Teens don’t have to be stuck working in fast food joints or clothing stores – instead, they can design their own clothes or start a line of baked goods – and make money.
 Teens are just as capable as anyone to start a business, and “Start it Up” outlines how to turn a business idea into an opportunity.
 The book covers determining what kind of company to run, how to pick out a name and pricing products among other topics.
 The book also contains stories of successful young entrepreneurs who offer their advice.

 This book, written by the Warren Buffett Secret Millionaires Club, helps kids think through step-by-step what they need to do to start a business.
 First, will they sell a product or service?
 What do they like to do?
 How can they make their business stand out?
 There’s a quick lesson about start-up costs vs. operating costs, how to calculate a profit, and how to set a price.
 The book also contains tips on choosing a good location, branding, marketing, writing a business plan and what to do with all the money earned.
 One of the best parts of the book is the many stories about kids who successfully started their own businesses.